 In New York, the Forum participates in the Baruch College Executives on Campus (EOC) mentorship program.
 Established in 2000, the EOC pairs undergraduate and graduate students with mentors to enhance their readiness to thrive in today’s competitive job market.
 Baruch mentees attend Forum meetings and develop ongoing relationships with their mentors to build skills and essential insights they can leverage throughout their careers.

 “The mission of Nova Southeastern University, a private, not-for-profit institution, is to offer a diverse array of innovative academic programs that complement on-campus educational opportunities and resources with accessible, distance-learning programs to foster academic excellence, intellectual inquiry, leadership, research, and commitment to community through engagement of students and faculty members in a dynamic, lifelong learning environment.”

-Huizenga College of Business mission statement:
+H. Wayne Huizenga College of Business and Entrepreneurship

 Strategic Forum Student Program